NUDelta/Isopleth/README.md

-# Ibex
+# Isopleth

-A platform for extracting UI behaviors into learning examples.
+A platform for following interesting paths through JavaScript.

 #To install:
     #install nvm or node